- Start with the right mobile plan and Add-Ons.

 What are KB, MB and GB?

-These are units for measuring data use – like cm, metres and kilometres are for distance.
+These are simply units for measuring data, just like centimetres, metres and kilometres are used for distance.

 Vodafone's mobile plans talk about GB of NZ data, which is data you can use in New Zealand to upload (i.e. pictures to Facebook) or download (streaming a video) stuff on the Internet.